MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex4_Attacks.md

 ### Task 1: Understand the Attacks

-You will perform no actions in this exercise.
-This exercise is an explanation of the attacks you will perform.
+**IMPORTANT: You will perform no actions in this exercise.**  These instructions are only an explanation of the attacks you will perform in the next exercise.
+Please carefully read this page.

 The attack patterns are based on an open-source project: https://github.com/redcanaryco/atomic-red-team

-**NOTE** Some settings are triggered in a smaller time-frame just for our lab purpose.
+**Note:** Some settings are triggered in a smaller time-frame just for our lab purpose.

 #### Attack 1 - Persistence with Registry Key Add.